Get a jump start now by creating an account with our simple online tool.

 As the nation’s third–largest city, Chicago is a bustling metropolis with 77 distinct neighborhoods—including the University's historic Hyde Park neighborhood.
 As a result, Harris Public Policy students have multiple housing options available to them on campus, in Hyde Park, and throughout the city of Chicago.

-The University owns and manages over 1,500 units in 28 apartment buildings across Hyde Park, offering a rich variety of restaurants, retail shops, schools, playgrounds, and more.
-These units are conveniently located within walking distance of campus and near public transportation.
+The University owns and manages over 1,500 units across Hyde Park.
+These units are conveniently located within walking distance of campus, near public transportation, and offer a variety of restaurants, retail shops, schools, playgrounds, and more.

 The UChicagoGRAD Office offers several excellent resources, including a series of webinars in the spring and summer to assist incoming graduate students navigate the search for housing.
-You can register for these webinars online.
+A schedule for these webinars as well as registration is available online.

 UChicago manages over 1500 apartments on or near its Hyde Park campus.
 The University's Residential Properties (RP) assists qualified graduate students, faculty, and staff members of the University and The University of Chicago Medicine in locating a home within close proximity to their school or workplace.